 Animal management officers will take enforcement action with regard to any detected breaches.
 During the course of these patrols, officers will also conduct registration checks of dogs and take appropriate action where necessary.

 On 1 July 2009 the Animal Management (Cats and Dogs) Act 2008 was introduced.
 The Act states that owners must ensure all new dogs acquired are microchipped by an authorised implanter unless the person has a reasonable excuse.
 Failure to meet the requirements under the Act in regards to microchipping may result in quite substantial fines being incurred.

-If you already owned a dog, and still own the dog, that was older than 12 weeks at the implementation of this legislation, 1 July 2009) and still own the dog, you don’t need to microchip your dog, although it is recommended.
+If you owned a dog that was older than 12 weeks of age at the time of implementation of the Act (1 July 2009) and still own the dog, you don’t need to microchip your dog, although it is recommended.

 What must I do if I buy or am given a dog?